RachelWealth/DRPlanner/README.md

 # DRPlanner
+> A lightweight offline(temporarily) todo list
-> TO DO list app which can display the daily, monthly, yearly plan in one page and use praogress bar to demonstrate your progress
+> Ddisplay the daily, monthly, yearly plan in one page and use praogress bar to demonstrate your progress

 ## Technique stack:
 ### Backend: